 Is business insurance compulsory for cafes and restaurants in Australia?

-Business insurance is not legally compulsory for hospitality businesses in Australia.
-However, virtually all commercial leases require tenants to hold public liability insurance (typically $2M - $5M minimum), and many landlords also require material damage cover.
-Banks and lenders typically require insurance as a condition of business loans.
-In practice, operating a cafe or restaurant without insurance is extremely risky.
+No single national law mandates business insurance for all hospitality businesses.
+However, virtually every commercial lease requires public liability insurance (typically $10M+ for food businesses), and many landlords also require building/contents cover.
+Banks and lenders require insurance as a condition of business finance.
+Given the elevated fire, food safety, and liability risks, operating a cafe or restaurant without insurance is extremely risky.

 How much does insurance cost for a cafe or restaurant?

-For a small cafe with limited seating, basic public liability and contents cover typically costs $1,500 - $3,500 per year.
-A comprehensive package for a full-service restaurant including public liability ($5M), material damage, business interruption, employer's liability, and equipment breakdown may cost $4,000 - $15,000+ per year.
-Premiums vary based on revenue, seating capacity, type of food service, staff numbers, and claims history.
+For a small cafe with limited seating, basic public liability and contents cover typically costs $1,800 - $4,500 per year.
+A comprehensive package for a full-service restaurant including public liability ($10M), building/contents, business interruption, workers compensation, and equipment breakdown may cost $5,000 - $20,000+ per year.
+Premiums vary based on revenue, seating capacity, food service type, staff numbers, and claims history.

 Am I covered for food poisoning claims?

 Yes, public liability insurance generally covers food poisoning claims from customers.
-However, your insurer may require you to demonstrate compliance with food safety regulations - including maintaining a current Food Control Plan, temperature logs, and hygiene records.
-If you are found to have been knowingly negligent in food safety, your cover could be affected.
+However, your insurer may require you to demonstrate compliance with food safety regulations including maintaining a current food safety programme, temperature logs, and staff hygiene records.
+If you are found to have been knowingly negligent in food safety practices, your cover could be affected.

-Does my insurance cover outdoor seating and events?
+Does my insurance cover outdoor dining and events?

-Standard hospitality insurance typically covers your normal business premises including outdoor seating areas that form part of your regular operation.
-However, special events, pop-up dining, catering at external venues, or food festivals may require additional or separate event insurance.
-Confirm with your insurer what activities and locations are covered.
+Standard hospitality policies typically cover your normal business premises including outdoor dining areas that form part of your regular operation.
+Special events, pop-up dining, off-site catering, or food festival participation may require additional cover or notification to your insurer.
+Confirm with your insurer exactly which activities and locations are covered.

 What happens if I have to close due to a food safety investigation?

-If your business is forced to close by a local council or Dept of Agriculture due to a food safety concern, business interruption insurance can cover your lost income and ongoing fixed costs during the closure period.
-Statutory liability cover may also apply if fines or prosecution result from the investigation.
-Early notification to your insurer is important.
+If your business is forced to close by a local council or state food authority due to a food safety concern, business interruption insurance can cover your lost income and ongoing fixed costs during the closure.
+Early notification to your insurer is important to ensure the claim is handled promptly.

 Do I need separate cover for alcohol service?

-Is catering work covered under my restaurant policy?
+Is off-site catering covered under my restaurant policy?

 This depends on your policy.
-Some hospitality policies cover catering and off-site food service as part of your normal business activities, while others limit cover to your main premises.
-If you regularly cater events, functions, or corporate meals at external venues, confirm with your insurer that off-site activities are covered and whether any additional terms apply.
+Some hospitality policies cover catering and off-site food service as part of your normal activities, while others restrict cover to your main premises.
+If you regularly cater events, functions, or corporate meals at external venues, confirm with your insurer that off-site work is covered and whether any additional terms apply.

 Ready to Compare Business Insurance for Cafes & Restaurants?